 Italian cuisine

 Imagine Italian food and most people will picture pasta or pizza, spaghetti or sausages.
-But like most ancient lands, Italy has a diverse cuisine.
+But there is much more to food in Italy than that.
 The regional variations show up nowhere so sharply as the divide between Northern and Southern cuisine.
 There is overlap, to be sure.
 But travel north toward the Alps or to the northern sea coasts and you will find food that varies from its cousins to the south.

 Cuisine of Northern Italy